The Random Phase Approximation for Interacting Fermi Gases in the Mean-Field Regime: Introduction

 \subsection{Proof Strategy}

 Now let us explain some key ingredients of the proof.
 Following \cite{SawBruFukBro-57}, our approach consists of studying pair-excitations $b_{k,p}^{\ast}=c_{p}^{\ast}c_{p-k}$, where $c_{p-k}$ annihilates a particle with momentum $p-k$, i.e. creates a hole in the Fermi ball, and $c_{p}^{\ast}$ creates a particle outside the Fermi ball.
 These operators $b_{k,p}$, $b_{k,p}^{\ast}$ satisfy the bosonic commutation relations in an appropriate sense.
-More precisely, for states having few excitations relative to the Fermi state one might expect the overall contribution of the non-bosonic error terms to be small.
-A major achievement of the present work is the analytical elaboration of this bosonic picture.
+This enables the use of a quasi-bosonic Bogolubov transformation to diagonalize the original fermionic operator.
+A main achievement of the present work is the analytical elaboration of this bosonic picture.

-Our approach can be contrasted to \cite{BNPSS-20,BNPSS-21} where a different, collective bosonization approach was developed by averaging the pair-excitations $b_{k,p}^{\ast}$ on ``patches'', thus realizing averaged versions of the bosonic commutation relations.
+In \cite{BNPSS-20,BNPSS-21} a different, collective bosonization approach was developed by averaging the pair-excitations $b_{k,p}^{\ast}$ on ``patches'' near the surface of the Fermi ball, thus realizing strengthened versions of the bosonic commutation relations which make the comparison with the purely bosonic computation significantly easier.
 In the present paper we show that the bosonization idea can be implemented directly for pairs of fermions without such an averaging procedure.
 In our opinion this new approach is conceptually closer to the physics of the problem and more transparent for applications.
-In particular, while the two approaches are both useful for deriving the ground state energy, the new approach seems to be more suitable to obtain the elementary excitations as in Theorem \ref{thm:intro-excitations}.
-Now let us provide further details.
+In particular, it allows us to obtain all bosonic elementary excitations as in Theorem \ref{thm:intro-excitations}.
+Moreover, the new method is potentially applicable to Coulomb systems, where the correlation exchange correction to the purely bosonic computation plays an important role; see \cite{CHN-22} for a rigorous ground state energy upper bound.

+In the context of interacting Bose gases, Bogolubov transformations based on another approximate CCR have been used to study the excitation spectrum, see e.g. \cite{Seiringer-11,GreSei-13,BCSS-19,HST-21}.
+However, for the fermionic problem considered in the present paper, the approximate CCR holds in a very different setting and requires distinct estimation techniques.